vaibhavmalushte/hiring/README.md

 ## Remember

-`Don't forget to delete all resources you created as part of this exercise, so you're not billed for them`
+**Don't forget to delete all resources you created as part of this exercise, so you're not billed for them**

 # How do I submit my results?

+## DO NOT OPEN PULL REQUESTS VIA GITHUB, USE THE METHOD DESCRIBED BELOW ONLY AS PULL REQUESTS OPEN VIA GITHUB WON'T BE EVALUATED.

 To submit your results to us, follow the instructions below: